ropensci-archive/Rclean/joss/paper.md

 Software Availability
 ---------------------

-The software is currently hosted on Github, and we recommend using the `devtools` library [@R-devtools] to install directly from the repository (<https://github.com/ROpenSci/Rclean>).
+The software is currently hosted on GitHub, and we recommend using the `devtools` library [@R-devtools] to install directly from the repository (<https://github.com/ROpenSci/Rclean>).
 The package is open-source and welcomes contributions.
 Please visit the repository page